Wura (TV series): Premiere and release

 On 19 January 2023, The Ọọ̀ni of Ifẹ̀ (King of Ife), Oba Adeyeye Enitan Ogunwusi hosted a private screening at his palace of the first few episodes of the Showmax original series in Osun State.
 The King wives, Olori Tobi Philips Ogunwusi, Olori Aderonke Ademiluyi Ogunwusi, Olori Afolashade Ogunwusi, and Wura stars Scarlet Gomez, Yomi Fash-Lanso and Ego Iheanacho, alongside other cast and crew members where in attendance.

 The king at the official premiere, described the show, saying: “The show was very well put together and professionally done”, and added to the remark by saying: “I’m very impressed and I rarely get impressed with things.
 I love the naturalistic effect of the series.
 It premiered to me at the palace and I could barely find any faults.
 I have to give the entire crew some major credit.
 The story is very well scripted and that’s the typical determination you find in any Nigerian.
 It’s a show that will impact society not only in Ife.
 I look forward to watching the rest of it because it’s very obvious that it’s a series that will address a lot of societal ills and will engage the citizenry as a whole.”

 On 13 July 2023, Showmax announced the end of season 1, shortly after the release of the 100 episodes "Blabbermouth".
 On 13 November 2023, showmax announce the release date for its second season to be premiered on 4 December 2023.
 Recurring actress Modesinuola Ogundiwin, to join the main cast.
 On 3 December 2023, Showmax hosted a private screening at Obafemi Awolowo University.
 The first few episodes of the second season premiered at the event, with Wura cast and crew members in attendance including Scarlet Gomez, Yomi Fash-Lanso, Martha Ehinome, Casey Edema, Ray Adeka, Lanre Adediwura, Ego, Modesinuola Ogundiwin, and Tersy Akpata.

 On 9 September 2024, Showmax announced that season 3 would be released on 23 September 2024 with a teaser trailer, and concluded on 15 April 2025, with 60 episodes.

+On 21 March 2026, MultiChoice announced that Season 4 would air on Africa Magic following the discontinuation of Showmax, with its catalogue migrated to DStv Stream and GOtv Stream.